peastman/statmech/source/phasetransitions.rst

 Now that you have a qualitative understanding of how phase transitions happen, I want to take one example and work through it in some detail.
 The example, called the *Ising model*, is a popular model for magnetic solids.
-Imagine a collection of atoms arranged in a rectangular grid, as shown in :numref:`Figure,ising model`.
+Imagine a collection of atoms arranged in a rectangular grid, as shown in :autonumref:`Figure,ising model`.
 Each atom has an intrinsic magnetic moment called its *spin*.
 The spin of an atom can take on two possible values, called "up" and "down", as indicated by arrows in the figure.